 Boy Names for Girls Reach New Heights

 Then there are the newer names crossing the gender divide toward the girls’ side.
-These may still be more widely used for boys but have now moved into the Top 1000 for girls: Sawyer, Hunter, Ryan, Dallas, Royal, Palmer, August, Ezra, and Ellis are the most notable.
+These may still be more widely used for boys but have now moved into the Top 1000 for girls: Parker, Sawyer, Logan, Carter, Cameron, Ryan, Lennox and Ezra, to name but a few.

-More obscure than these, but way more newsworthy, are the boy names below the Top 1000 that are being used for sizeable numbers of girls.
+More obscure than these – but far more newsworthy – are the boy names below the Top 1000 that are being used for sizeable numbers of girls.

 Traditional Boy Names for Girls

 Most fascinating are those gender-shifting names that have been predominantly – or sometimes exclusively – used for boys since Biblical or Roman times… or at least since 1880, when detailed US baby name records began.

 In a few cases, there are powerful celebrity influences nudging these boys’ names girlward, such as Blake Lively and Ryan Reynolds naming their first daughter James or Mila Kunis and Ashton Kutcher naming their little girl Wyatt.

 Others are moving along the gender spectrum due to their on-trend sound or style, like Gianni, which has been boosted by the recent popularity of Gianna and related names, or Wesley, with its fashionable -ley ending.